lukmarcus/Today-I-Learned/Test_Case_Studies/CastoPro/README.md

 ![CastoPro08b](https://raw.githubusercontent.com/lukmarcus/Today-I-Learned/main/Test_Case_Studies/CastoPro/08b.png)

 ### #9:  The menu background is too short between 992px and 1098px width
-**Description:** On pages with a width between 992px and 1098px, the menu's background is too small for the registration link `REJESTRACJA`.
+**Description:** On pages with a width between 992px and 1098px, the background of the menu is too small for the registration link `REJESTRACJA`.

 **Steps to reproduce:**
 1. Open page `/pl/home`.
 2. Change the page width to between 992px and 1098px.

-**Actual result:** Menu is too small for the word `REJESTRACJA`.
+**Actual result:** The menu is too small for the word `REJESTRACJA`.

 **Expected result:** The width of the menu includes all items.